Galexy5/twitter-demo/README.md

-A twitter demo application builded for the Oden Project Curriculum .
+A twitter demo application builded with Ruby on Rails for the Oden Project Curriculum .